Skip to main content

 Students will learn how Juliette Gordon Low imagined a movement where all girls could come together and embrace their unique strengths and passions.
 She believed that “the work of today is the history of tomorrow, and we are its makers”.
 We build our history!

-Students will be completing a couple of games to learn more about Juliette Gordon Low
+Students will be completing a couple of games to learn more about Juliette Gordon Low.

-(development of a Cherokee alphabet)
+Sequoyah, Development of a Cherokee Alphabet

 25 Minutes